-- 1. Edit the system connection properties.
+- Edit the system connection properties.

+For more information, see How to edit system connection properties on page 113.

 - 2. Open the Schema classes view.

 - 3. Click in the schema overview menu bar.

 - 4. Edit the schema class properties.

-For more information, see Schema class properties on page 79. - 5.
-Save the changes.
+For more information, see Schema class properties on page 80.

+5. Save the changes.